9 Ways to Celebrate a Simple Christmas This Year

 If you’re one of these people, I want you to think about the things you bought last Christmas.
 Can you remember them all?
 No?
 That’s because it doesn’t really matter.
 You probably don’t even remember why you bought half of it in the first place.
 Yet, you will be working overtime for several months just to pay for that credit card bill.

 So before you rack up debts this holiday season, keep your expenses to the basics.
-Don’t splurge on things just to get more likes on social media or to look good in front of other people.
+Don’t splurge on things just to get more likes on social media or look good in front of other people.
 If you can’t afford that expensive European holiday, don’t push it.
 Keep a budget and stick to it.
-(Related: The Simple Formula to a Happy Life)

 This Christmas, invest in memories.
 Instead of spending hours lining up at department stores, try doing activities that the whole family will enjoy.
-You can watch Christmas movies, make sugar cookies, attend the town’s Christmas parade or read the bible together.
+For example, you can decorate the Christmas tree, watch Christmas movies, make sugar cookies, participate in Christmas baking contests, attend the town’s Christmas parade, or read the bible together.

 At the end of the day, it’s these little moments with your loved ones that will matter.
-Your kids will soon forget about the gifts they received, but the memories you shared will stay in their hearts for a long time.
-(Related: How Important Are Moral Values in Children?)
+Your kids will soon forget about the Christmas gifts they received, but the memories you shared will stay in their hearts for a long time.

 - volunteer at a soup kitchen